Historical IQ Tests on Immigrants

-It might be interesting to note that the score assigned to Spanish immigrants in 1922 is well below the average score of Africa-Americans today, which score around 88.
-In fact since Northern Europeans had an average score of 105, the gap was much larger than between whites and blacks in America today.
-How do these numbers look today.
+It might be interesting to note that the score assigned to Spanish immigrants in 1922 is well below the average score of African-Americans today, who score around 88.
+In fact, since Northern Europeans had an average score of 105, the gap was much larger than between whites and Blacks in America today.
+How do these numbers look today?
 Well, we could pick the numbers for Europeans from today’s race realists.

 We can see that the IQ differences between different Europeans in 1922 have vanished.
 But how can this be?
 Isn’t IQ supposed to be all immutable?
 Unchangeable, hardwired into our genes?